sne-syn/study-blog/src/markdown-pages/what-is-dom.md

 * It's not visible on webpage elements
 Because DOM elements can be invisible on page but still exist on DOM

+## What Is BOM?
+Doesn't have oficial standart.
+Allows JavaScript to "communicate" with the browser.